-- 1. Consent

-- 2. Employment law

-- 3. Vital interests

-- 4. Legitimate activities

-- 5. Made public by data subject

-- 6. Establishment, exercise or defence of legal claims

-- 7. Public interest on the basis of Union or Member State law

-- 8. Health or social care

-- 9. Public interest in the area of public health

-- 10. Public interest in the area of archiving, scientific or historical research or statistical purposes.
+- 1. Explicit Consent - 2.
+Employment, social security and social protection law - 3.
+Vital interests - 4.
+Legitimate activities - 5.
+Made public by data subject - 6.
+Establishment, exercise or defence of legal claims - 7.
+Public interest on the basis of Union or Member State law - 8.
+Health or social care - 9.
+Public interest in the area of public health - 10.
+Public interest in the area of archiving, scientific or historical research or statistical purposes.

-4. Roles and Responsibilities
+3. Roles and Responsibilities

-4.1.
+3.1.
 Data Protection Lead (responsible person)